nilsegger/winterp/README.md

   ```

 ## Challenges
-  - Release Mode: I was always building in Debug Mode, which gave me no errors, but when building in release mode on Ubuntu, 44 of the 237 tests did not pass.
-All being related to I64 operations or floating point operations.
-    This would need some more investigating, since I was unable to reproduce this on Windows.
   - Imports: Due to running out of time, my interpreter only supports a single import.
     For more imports, I would need to map module and field name to their counterpart WASI functions.
   - Parsing the file: In the beginning I believed parsing a file wouldnt take me as long as it ended up doing, so I was unable to get started on the runtime before saturday.